Jashansimak/DAY-11/README.md

 VERSION CONTROL:

  GitHub uses Git, a distributed version control system that tracks changes to your code.
 Git allows multiple developers to work on a project simultaneously without overwriting each other's changes.
 It keeps a history of all changes, making it easy to revert to previous versions if needed.

+ Types

+1. Local Version Control

+Keeps track of changes on your own computer.
+Simple, but risky if your computer fails.

+2. Distributed Version Control

+Every user has a full copy of the project history.
+Examples: Git, Mercurial.
+Safer and great for collaboration.

+ Why Future Coders Must Learn Git

+Git is essential because it helps you track code changes, work with others smoothly, and showcase your projects.
+Almost every software job requires Git skills, especially for contributing to open source and team projects.

   GIT ARCHITECTURE:

  1 Repository (Repo):